1974 All-Ireland Senior Club Camogie Championship: The Final

 Mary Conway scored two goals for St Paul’s, who were held 1-0 to 1-0 at half-time.
-Agnes Hourigan wrote in the Irish Press: In a closely contested first half the visitors got the fillip of an early goal when they were facing a stiff breeze and though the home side made plenty of raids on the St Pauls‘ defence they failed to register a score until Josie Kelly sent a neat pass to Pat Feeney, who netted to make the score one goal each, and so it remained until half-time.
+Agnes Hourigan, president of the Camogie Association, wrote in the Irish Press: In a closely contested first half the visitors got the fillip of an early goal when they were facing a stiff breeze and though the home side made plenty of raids on the St Pauls‘ defence they failed to register a score until Josie Kelly sent a neat pass to Pat Feeney, who netted to make the score one goal each, and so it remained until half-time.
 Kilkenny now with the wind advantage were quickly on the offensive and added a goal and a point.